hanseatics/BottomBar/README.md

             }
         });

-        // Setting colors for different tabs when there's more than three of them
+        // Setting colors for different tabs when there's more than three of them.
         // You can set colors for tabs in three different ways as shown below. mBottomBar.mapColorForTab(0, ContextCompat.getColor(this, R.color.colorAccent));
         mBottomBar.mapColorForTab(1, 0xFF5D4037);